 Elite’s Quality Management System

-Our quality system accreditation provides the assurance that testing follows a structured process which is independently evaluated and continually improving.
+Our quality system accreditation provides the assurance that testing follows a structured process that is independently evaluated and continually improving.

 Elite has been an early adopter of standardized quality management systems.
 In 1986, Elite engineers developed a quality program around the requirements of ISO Guide 25.
 Guide 25 was initially the quality assurance standard required by the FCC for testing of digital devices and intentional transmitters.

-It was also the quality system requirement specified by the US Navy for testing avionic systems.
-Elite’s quality system has since evolved to meet the present day requirements of ISO 17025:2017.
+It was also the quality system that needs to be specified by the US Navy for testing avionics systems.
+Elite’s quality system has since evolved to meet the present-day requirements of ISO 17025:2017.

 In 2000, Elite developed a product certification quality system in accordance with ISO Guide 65.
-This certification quality system is required in order to perform radio transmitter certifications for manufacturers seeking compliance with the FCC and Industry Canada regulations.
-This certification quality system outlines Elite’s structured certification process and defines procedures, records, forms, and personnel responsibilities associated with the certification process.
-It also defines procedures which assure that Elite maintains impartiality and objectivity between its testing and certification duties.
-Elite is currently accredited to ISO 17065:2012.
+This certification quality system is required to do radio transmitter certifications for manufacturers seeking compliance with the FCC and Industry Canada regulations.
+This certification quality system outlines Elite’s structured certification process and defines rules, records, forms, and staff responsibilities associated with the certification process.
+It also defines rules which assure that Elite maintains impartiality and objectivity between its testing and certification duties.
+Elite is now accredited to ISO 17065:2012.